On this page:

 We recognise that early pregnancy can be a worrying time for women and their families.
 The Early Pregnancy Unit (EPU) is open to any women who is less than 14 weeks pregnant who is experiencing symptoms they find concerning (e.g. bleeding or pain), or who is unsure of the dates of their pregnancy.
 If you have had a previous miscarriage or ectopic pregnancy, you can also be seen in EPU for a dating or pregnancy location scan.

 The EPU)is based in the gynaecology clinic on the ground floor of Lanesborough Wing.
 It is open from 08.30-11:00 Monday to Saturday.
 The Saturday list is for Emergency cases only.
+Please note the unit is CLOSED on Sundays and all Bank Holidays.
 The EPU nurses can be contacted on 020 8725 0093 and will respond to messages after clinic, usually around lunchtime.

 If you need to be seen as an emergency please go to the Accident and Emergency unit.